Hell's Kitchen (American TV series) season 2

 The second season of the American competitive reality television series Hell's Kitchen premiered on Fox on June 12, 2006, and concluded on August 14, 2006.
 Gordon Ramsay returned as host and head chef, while Scott Leibfried returned as the Blue Team's sous-chef and Mary-Ann Salcedo returned as the Red Team's sous-chef.
 Jean-Philippe Susilovic returned as maître d'.

 The season was won by sous-chef Heather West, with salad chef Virginia Dalbeck finishing second.

-This season was cast from late February to March 2006.

-Dalbeck set the record for most nominations for elimination by a runner-up--six, having been nominated whenever she wasn't on the winning team or named "Best of the Worst".

-This was the first season in which the chefs were divided by gender, which would become a tradition in subsequent seasons.

-This was the last season filmed in 4:3.

 Contestants

 Twelve chefs competed in season two.